vleugelcomplement/IMPRS-Astro-Hackathon.github.io/content/start.md

 ## Applying for the Hackathon

 To apply for the hackathon, please fill out the [application form](TODO).
-In addition, please register on [dribdat](https://live.imprs-astro-hackathon.de) and join the hackathon event.
+In addition, please sign up on [dribdat](https://live.imprs-astro-hackathon.de) and join the hackathon event.

 The application is open until **March 18**.
 We will inform you about the acceptance of your application by **March 22**.